 Privacy regulations were released in December 2000.
 They were made final on April 14, 2001, and will go into effect two years after that, in April 2003 and security regulations have to be met by April 21, 2005.

-Click here to download the Cryptainer SE product brochure (PDF).
+Click here to download the Cryptainer Enterprise product brochure (PDF).

-Please contact us if you wish to evaluate Cryptainer SE or have any commercial inquiries.
+Please contact us if you wish to evaluate Cryptainer Enterprise or have any commercial inquiries.

-Click on the Download button to download Cryptainer LE, a miniature version of Cryptainer SE.
+* Download Cryptainer Lite, a miniature version of Cryptainer Enterprise.Free Download

-Cryptainer SE meets the Required Criteria of HIPAA Privacy and Security Regulations.
+Cryptainer Enterprise meets the Required Criteria of HIPAA Privacy and Security Regulations.
 Additionally, it confirms to the addressable requirements.